callixte-girard/YoutubeChannelLeecher/README.md

 ## Done
 - grab publisher of each video too (when not scraping a whole channel but just a playlist)
-- auto-detect failed videos and mark them as so before continuing
+- auto-detect private / deleted / unavailable videos and mark them as so before continuing
 - grab a playlist similarly to a channel, which means, with saving video infos and downloading them.
 - programmatically check that every video in channel is either `Downloaded` or `Ignored` and thus remove column to manually ignore column `Download status`
 - change logic from `Ignore` to `Complete`